-Ideas come from thoughts, and thoughts are small charges of electric current that flows though the axons and dendrites in our brains.
+Ideas come from thoughts.
+And thoughts are small charges of electric current which flow through the axons and dendrites in our brains.

-The energy to make these thoughts comes from the calories we consume.
+The energy for these thoughts comes from the calories we consume.
 And it uses a lot of energy.
-Our brains are 2% of our body weight but account for up to 20% of our daily calorie consumption.
+Our brains are 2% of our body weight, but account for up to 20% of our daily calorie consumption.

 Ideas and thoughts burn up energy and calories.
-Why’d you think there’s always plenty of coffee and snacks in idea generation sessions?
+Why’d you think there’s always plenty of coffee and snacks in idea workshops?

-So choose when to do idea generation to get people when they have the most energy for creating ideas.
-Manage their energy levels during the process and give them time recover / relax afterwards.
+So you make sure when you do idea generation is when people have the most energy for it.
+And you manage their energy levels during the process.
+You give them time to recover afterwards.

 Think about how long you want people to spend on idea generation for example.
-Twenty minutes?
+20 minutes?
 An hour?
 All day?
-The longer people spend on idea generation, the more energy it takes and the more breaks they need to recover.
+The longer spent coming up with ideas, the more energy it takes.
+So, you need to build in more breaks toilet people recover.

 Why, what, who and where drive when

 The answers to why, what, who and where often influence when you do idea generation.

 For example, if your “why” is business critical, you start sooner.
 “What” the idea needs to look like – statement, design or plan – influences how long it takes to produce.

 When you decide who’s in the idea generation team, you work around their availability.
 Most people have “normal” jobs to do.
 You have to fit idea generation into their schedule.
 This takes time to set up.
 Most people are busy, not sitting waiting for your invite.